ItsGittoDev/Chino-s-Weapons/readme.md

 Knuckles grant a 5% speed boost when equipped and they must be dual wielded (one on each hand) for them to deal damage, otherwise the damage is canceled if the item is held alone.

-They also deal 1 more damage than their sword counterparts (excluding the copper knuckles as there's no sword counterpart for that)
+They also deal 1 more damage than their sword counterparts (excluding the copper knuckles as there's no sword counterpart for that), and deal more damage to armor and shields.

 The leather slides grant a 20% speed boost but will take 1 armor point. (i.e. if you wear diamond armor, you will have 3.5 armor points instead of 4.)